ciwen3/Public/Cyber Security/Threat Hunts/Potential Abuse of MsiExec to download software.md

 # Potential Abuse of MsiExec to download software
+### EXECUTIVE SUMMARY
 MsiExec provides the means to install, modify, and perform operations on Windows Installer from the command line.
 MsiExec is the command-line utility for the Windows Installer and is thus commonly associated with executing installation packages MSI and MSP files.
 Msiexec.exe can also execute DLLs.

 Adversaries may abuse MsiExec to proxy execution of malicious payloads.
 MsiExec can be used to bypass application control solutions that do not account for its potential abuse.
 MsiExec execution may also be elevated to SYSTEM privileges if the AlwaysInstallElevated policy is enabled.
 MsiExec does not connect to the internet directly, so we expect to see no network calls from MsiExec.

 While MsiExec can only install MSI, MSP, and DLL files, it does not check the file extension.
 This means someone could change the file extension on a piece of MSI, MSP, or DLL malware to easily hide it from the average user.
 LokiBot, IcedID, Maze, QakBot, and Ragnar Locker have all used MsiExec to install their malware in the past.

+### Hypothesis
+Using known tactics, techniques, and procedures (TTPs) for threat actors we can look for commands that initiate network connections from MsiExec.

 ## MITRE ATT&CK
 ### Tactics: